HomeTravelUber

 Where the experience falls short

 We want to be honest about the limits, because the big screen does not fix everything.
 The Mac web version is the bigger compromise.
 Push notifications are unreliable in a browser tab, so if you switch away you can miss the alert that your driver has arrived.
-Location accuracy is weaker without GPS, and some account level settings are easier to reach in the full mobile app than on the web.
-For a quick ride from a known spot it is fine.
-For a tight airport pickup we still reach for the iPad or a phone.
+Location accuracy is weaker without GPS, the web booking flow is not available in every country, and some account level safety settings, including parts of the Safety Toolkit, are easier to reach or only present in the full mobile app.
+For a quick ride from a known address it is fine.
+For a tight airport pickup we still reach for the iPad or a phone, where the live tracking and notifications are reliable.

-The iPad has its own quirk.
-Because it is the phone app scaled up, it does not always feel designed for the larger canvas, and there is no Apple Watch style glance support.
-It is also not the device you want to hold up on a busy street.
-None of this is a dealbreaker, but go in knowing that Uber treats the Mac and iPad as secondary, not as first class platforms.
+The iPad has its own quirks.
+Because it is the phone app scaled up, it does not always feel designed for the larger canvas, text and buttons can look oversized, and there is no Apple Watch style glance support tied to it.
+It is also not the device you want to hold up on a busy street, both for your safety and because it is awkward.
+None of this is a dealbreaker, but go in knowing that Uber treats the Mac and iPad as secondary surfaces, not as first class platforms it actively builds for.
+The phone remains the device that gets every feature first.

 Good alternatives and companion apps

 Uber should not be your only option.
-We always keep a backup rideshare installed so a surge price or a long wait does not strand us, and Lyft is the obvious one in the United States.
+We always keep a backup rideshare installed so a surge price or a long wait does not strand us, and Lyft is the obvious one in the United States, where it also runs as a scaled up iPhone app on the iPad and has no Mac app of its own.
 Outside the US, Bolt covers a lot of cities and often runs cheaper.
-Having two apps means you can compare fares and pick the safer, faster pickup in the moment.
+Having two apps means you can compare fares and pick the safer, faster pickup in the moment, though be aware that installing more rideshare apps means more companies holding your location and payment data, so only keep the ones you actually use.

-For getting around more broadly, a solid maps app like Waze or Apple Maps pairs well with any rideshare for checking that your driver is taking a sensible route.
+For getting around more broadly, a maps app like Waze or Apple Maps pairs well with any rideshare for checking that your driver is taking a sensible route, and both run properly on the iPad.
 And if your travel leans toward owning the drive rather than hailing one, our look at the Tesla app on iPad covers a very different but equally screen friendly way to manage trips.
 For the full picture of what we install before a trip, browse our best travel apps for Mac roundup and the wider travel app guides.

 FAQ